Moduli Spaces of Positive Curvature Metrics in Dimension Four and Beyond

-We wish to emphasise that all previously obtained examples require the degree of the homotopy groups to be small compared to the dimension to the manifold, while our examples do not.
+We wish to emphasise that all previously obtained examples require the degree of the homotopy groups to be small compared to the dimension of the manifold while our examples do not.
 Furthermore, we do not require these manifolds to be spin, so they are detected without the help of index theory.

-Although the examples of Theorem \ref{Main Thm - PSec} are established using homotopy theory.
-However, the employed homotopy-theoretical construction also has a geometric interpretation.
+Although the examples of Theorem \ref{Main Thm - PSec} are established using homotopy theory, the employed construction also has a geometric interpretation.
 For positive scalar curvature metrics, which experience more flexible gluing constructions, this geometric interpretation allows us to prove that observer moduli spaces of positive scalar curvature metrics have non-trivial second homotopy groups for a large class of oriented, connected four manifolds.